AlphanAksoyoglu/vaultwarden-rpi/README.md

 TAILSCALE_IP_RANGE=100.100.55.10/28,100.100.55.13
 ```

+## TODO

+- Finishing the manual installation section of this document
+- Installation and Setup Improvements
+  - More manual configuration and setup steps could potentially be automated
+  - Installer could be expanded to be architecture specific
+  - Installer + Infrastructure as Code ???
+  - Modularization of Docker Compose should be handled better than commenting sections out of it

 ## References and Acknowledgements

 - [Official Vaultwarden Repository:](https://github.com/dani-garcia/vaultwarden) The official source for Vaultwarden, which also has great articles and links to additional methods of deployment.
 A must visit.